Aspects of the commuting graph

 \paragraph{Acknowledgements} The authors of this paper contributed equally to this work, they are ordered with respect to alphabet ordering in English.
 The authors are grateful to the referee for thoughtful comments and suggestions that have helped improve our presentation.

 This work was initiated during the online series of Research Seminars on ``Groups and Graphs'' in March--August 2021, run by Ambat Vijayakumar and Aparna Lakshmanan, Cochin Univ.\ of Science and Technology.

 The second author acknowledges the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \textit{Groups, representations and applications: new perspectives} (supported by \mbox{EPSRC} grant no.\ EP/R014604/1), where he held a Simons Fellowship.

 The third author was supported by National Natural Science Foundation of China (Grant Nos.
-11801441 and 61976244) and Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSQ024).
+11801441 and 12326333) and Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSQ024).

-The third author is thankful to Prof. Andrey~V. Vasil'ev for his helpful comments which improved this text.
+The fourth author is thankful to Prof.\ Andrey~V.\ Vasil'ev for his helpful comments which improved this text.
 Also the fourth author started thinking on this project during her visit to the Steklov Institute of Mathematics, and she is very thankful to colleagues from this institution for hospitality and moral support.

 We are also grateful to Eamonn O'Brien for resolving one of the open questions in the paper, finding nilpotent groups of class~$2$ whose commuting graphs are isomorphic but which are not isoclinic.